dmenezesgabriel/py-ports-adapters/README.md

 Are the ones that receive method calls from the inside of the application.
 As an example, it can be a database.

+#### Repositories

+Are the ones with the goal of send and receive data from the database or other storage device.

+#### Recipients

+Are the ones with the goal of only send data and forget it like a message broker or SMTP server.

 ## Folder Structure

 ```sh